RLabs-1/event_prediction_backend/accounts/Readme.md

 ]
 ```

+## How to Use

+1. **Triggering Email Verification**:
+   - When a user registers, you can call the `send_verification_email()` function as follows:
+     ```python
+     from accounts.views import send_verification_email
+     from django.contrib.auth.models import User

+     user = User.objects.create_user(username='newuser', email='newuser@example.com', password='password123')
+     send_verification_email(user)
+     ```

+2. **Verifying Email**:
+   - The user submits the email and verification code using the following API call:
+     ```bash
+     POST /api/user/verifyEmail/ HTTP/1.1
+     Content-Type: application/json

+     {
+       "email": "newuser@example.com",
+       "verification_code": "signed_verification_token"
+     }
+     ```
+   - The response will indicate whether the email verification was successful.

-## Configuration
+### Configuration

 1. **Email Backend**: Ensure that you have an email backend configured in your `settings.py` for sending emails.
-For development, you can use the console email backend to print emails in the terminal.
+For development, you can use the console email backend to print emails in the terminal:

    ```python
    EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'  # Development mode
    DEFAULT_FROM_EMAIL = 'your-email@example.com'  # Replace with your email